Hold the Salt

 - Coronary Heart Disease: This is one of the leading causes of death in the developed world.
 Coronary Heart Disease is a term that is used when the supply of blood to the heart is restricted, sometimes to the point of causing heart failure or heart attacks.
 This restriction happens when the blood vessels become so thickened that they cannot properly supply blood to the heart.
 One of the leading causes of coronary heart disease is high blood pressure.
 Reducing your salt intake can reduce your risk of developing this potentially fatal disease.

-- Stroke: Very similar to coronary heart disease, a stroke also happens with blood supply is restricted, except in this case the lack of blood flow is to the brain rather than the heart.
+- Stroke: Very similar to coronary heart disease, a stroke also happens when blood supply is restricted, except in this case the lack of blood flow is to the brain rather than the heart.
 This happens when the blood vessels become thickened or weakened to the point that they rupture.
 Again, high blood pressure is the leading cause of strokes.
 Keeping your sodium intake in check can help to prevent high blood pressure and potentially a stroke.

 - Osteoporosis: This is a condition or weakening or thinning of the skeletal system.
 Calcium is very important to bone health, and some calcium loss is natural as we age.
 However, excessive sodium consumption can accelerate this process, making you more vulnerable to injuries including breaks and fractures at a younger age.